Partron1/E-Waste_Project/README.md

 - Use R Markdown to save and present results.

-- Shiny will be used to build a compelling dashboard.

 ### EXPLORATORY DATA ANALYSIS (EDA)
 #### Setting up my environment
 ```r load packages